cloudnativer/kube-debug/README.md

 efa3cc35dd414e4217c880fe269f375cd512fe4f5122e0ccc39719c83d8c30e1

 Notice: You can now enter the debugging interface in the following two ways:
-        (1) Using a web browser to access http://Container's_IP:3080 Debug! (you can use the 'docker inspect' command to view the container's IP)
-        (2) Use the command to debug directly on the local host: docker exec -it kube-debug-container-a1aa35697643 /bin/bash
+        (1) Using a web browser to access http://Localhost's_IP:38080 Debug!
+(Recommended URL: http://192.168.1.12:38080) (2) Use the command to debug directly on the local host: docker exec -it kube-debug-container-a1aa35697643 /bin/bash
 ```

-Now you can use a web browser to access `http://Container's_IP:3080` and enter the Visual Web UI for debugging.
+Now you can use a web browser to access `http://192.168.1.12:38080` and enter the Visual Web UI for debugging.
 You can also use the `docker exec -it kube-debug-container-a1aa35697643 /bin/bash` command to directly log in to the debugging container for debugging.<br>

 <br>